Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Transverse-field Ising model

 We begin by studying the EH at the QCP.
+The QCP of the two-dimensional TFIM is located at $h = 3.04438(2)$~\cite{PhysRevE.66.066110}.
+As discussed above, fixing the overall energy scale $\epsilon_{\mathrm{EH}}$ of the LBW-EH requires the sound velocity $v$.
+For the $d=2$ TFIM at the QCP, an independent continuous-time Monte Carlo Renormalization Group (MCRG) study~\cite{PhysRevB.102.014456} estimated the sound velocity in the interval $(3.40,3.42)$, which we take as a reference value for comparison.
+In that approach, continuous-time configurations are mapped to an effective $(2+1)$-dimensional discrete lattice , and $v$ is identified by enforcing large-scale space--time isotropy.

-The QCP of two-dimensional TFIM is at $h =3.04438(2)$~\cite{PhysRevE.66.066110}.
-As we mentioned above, it is essential to determine the energy scale $\epsilon_{\text{EH}}$ of the LBW-EH.
-Previous Monte Carlo Renormalization Group (MCRG) study~\cite{PhysRevB.102.014456} has provided an estimate of the sound velocity $v$ in the interval $(3.40,3.42)$ at the QCP for Eq.~\eqref{eq:beta_EH}.
-Using the method introduced in Sec.~\ref{sec:fit}, we extract $v = 3.24(3)$, by fitting the imaginary-time correlation functions of both the LBW-EH and the exact-EH with a original system size of $32\times16$, as shown in Fig.~\ref{fig:TFIM_QCP_velocity}.
-This result is quite close to the MCRG results, and we attribute the slight discrepancy to finite-size effects.
+In addition, we obtain an independent estimate of the sound velocity $v$ directly from the imaginary-time boundary correlators using the fitting procedure in Sec.~\ref{sec:fit}.
+Specifically, we fit the $\tau$ linear regime of $C_k(\tau)$ for both the LBW-EH and the exact-EH at the original system size $32\times16$ in Fig.~\ref{fig:TFIM_QCP_velocity}, and obtain $v=3.24(3)$ under our LBW-EH normalization convention.
+This value is consistent with the MCRG estimate within a few percent.
+We attribute the remaining deviation mainly to finite-size effects and systematic uncertainties associated with the choice of the fitting window in $\tau$ and the discretization choices inherent to finite-$L$ data.

-Using the same method, we also determine the sound velocities in both the FM phase ($h=1$) and the PM phase ($h=5$), which are summarized in Table \ref{table: TFIM_velocities}.
+Using the same method, we also determine the sound velocities in both the gapped FM phase ($h=1$) and the gapped PM phase ($h=5$), which are summarized in Table \ref{table: TFIM_velocities}.
 Once the velocity parameter $v$ is determined, the value of $\epsilon_{\text{EH}}$ can be directly obtained through the relation Eq.~\eqref{eq:beta_EH}.

-It should be noted that in the gapped phase, due to the rapid decay of imaginary-time correlations, the approximated velocities may not be highly accurate, yet they can still serve as useful references.
-Moreover, as shown in the subsequent correlation function results, the results with these fitted velocities actually exhibit reasonably good agreement.
+The slope-ratio method relies on the existence of a large-$\tau$ regime in which the momentum-resolved boundary correlator is dominated by a single mode.
+For the datasets considered here, the extracted velocity remains stable under reasonable variations of the fitting window within that regime.
+Detailed robustness tests and discussions of the momentum choices are presented in Appendix~\ref{app:robustness}.

+In the gapped FM and PM phases, the available linear regime becomes narrower due to the rapid decay of the correlator, so the fitted velocities should be regarded as approximate estimates.
+More generally, a clearly developed single-exponential regime is not guaranteed for all models or parameter regimes, so the fitting procedure should be understood as a controlled approximation for matching the exact EH to a physically motivated ansatz.
+Even when the asymptotic linear regime is not sharply developed, the fit still defines an effective decay scale that provides a meaningful quantitative estimate.